 IT administrators can set configurations, deploy these configurations without a lot of complexity, and simplify and automate security.
 All routing and security can be handled through a single pane of glass.

 Further, a cloud-based management solution reduces the need for management and security hardware at branch and remote locations.
 This is essentially the first step toward full software-defined networking (SDN).

 Step Two: Route Internet Traffic Through the Cloud

-Instead of backhauling Internet traffic from branch locations back to the company data center for filtering and security, traffic can go directly from branch offices and remote locations to the Internet via a solution such as NetCloud Engine.
+Instead of backhauling Internet traffic from branch locations back to the company data center for filtering and security, traffic can go directly from branch offices and remote locations to the Internet via a solution such as NetCloud Perimeter.
 In this scenario, Internet security is deployed in the cloud, thereby providing the same level of protection your company requires while making security at the Network’s Edge easier to manage.

 Once your organization has made this transition and is comfortable with the altered security architecture, we recommend routing Internet traffic from headquarters through the cloud, too.
 The goals are to get used to managing other network services in the cloud and to begin moving to a single, all-encompassing management system for network services.

 These are perhaps the two most important steps toward a future-ready, software-defined network.